LLFourn/p6-DispatchMap/README.md

 The main use of a DispatchMap is to create method signatures at runtime that dispatch in the same order as normal methods.
 Internally, DispatchMap creates new meta-objects at runtime and attaches methods to them with signatures created from the keys with nqp.
+As a result, `.compose` must be called before the DispatchMap can be used

 ## Methods